Applicability of hybrid planar films of biaxial nematics for in-plane switching:A detailed Monte Carlo study: Results and Discussion

-Accordingly, we computed equilibrated averages (over the film) of the maximum eigen values ($q_{x}$, $q_{y}$, $q_{z}$) of the ordering tensors ($Q_{xx}, Q_{yy},Q_{zz}$) of the three molecular axes and depict their variation for the case of Type - A film in Fig.~\ref{fig:9a}.
+Accordingly, we computed equilibrated averages (over the film) of the maximum eigen values ($q_{x}$, $q_{y}$, $q_{z}$) of the ordering tensors ($Q_{xx}, Q_{yy},Q_{zz}$) of the three molecular axes and we depict their variation for the case of Type-A film in Fig.~\ref{fig:9a}.
 We also show the directions ($\theta, \phi$) of the corresponding three eigen vectors, as a function of MC steps after equilibration, in the $N_{B}$ phase, in Fig.~\ref{fig:9b}.
 From these two figures, it is evident that the onset of the biaxial phase in this confined system (at $T_{2}$=0.5) leads to a sudden change in the direction of dominant order of the film itself.
 While the alignment of the long molecular axes defines the primary director till $T_{2}$, it is the molecular $\textit{y}$ axes which are the most ordered among the three, below this temperature.
-In conjunction with Fig.~\ref{fig:9b}, we see that the ordering direction of this calamitic axis is indeed in the laboratory X-direction in the biaxial phase, while the other two eigen vectors are confined to the laboratory YZ plane, mutually perpendicular to each other.
-It may be noted that the onset of a biaxial phase thus leads to maximal ordering of the second major axes, wholly contained in the plane of the substrate, and the anchoring conditions imposed in this case constrain only the long axes of the LC molecules, along with the minor $\bm{x}$-axes of the molecules.
+In conjunction with Fig.~\ref{fig:9b}, we see that the ordering direction of this axis is indeed in the laboratory X-direction in the biaxial phase, while the other two eigen vectors are confined to the laboratory YZ plane, mutually perpendicular to each other.
+It may be noted that the onset of a biaxial phase thus leads to maximal ordering of the second major axes, wholly contained in the plane of the substrate, and the anchoring conditions imposed in this case constrain the molecular $\textit{x}$-axes and $\textit{z}$-axes due to anchoring effects, leaving the $\textit{y}$-axis to freely develop significant order in the plane of the film.